danielnilsson9/buildroot-rpi3/board/rpi3/readme.txt

   $ sudo dd if=output/images/sdcard.img of=/dev/sdX

 Insert the SDcard into your Raspberry Pi, and power it up.
-Your new system should come up now and start two consoles: one on the serial port on the P1 header, one on the HDMI output where you can login using a USB keyboard.